stephenreid321/stephenreid/app/jekyll_blog/_posts/2023-03-20-the-revolution-will-not-be-psychologized.md

 Another day in awe of the shine.

-And that shine reminds that in precarious times, the revolution, the revolution, the revolution will be bactified.
+And that shine reminds that in precarious times, the revolution, the revolution, the revolution will be bhaktified.

 So devotional fervor in these times gets a pretty bad rap, right?